eliona-smart-building-assistant/ews-app/USER-GUIDE.md

 Configurations can be created using this structure in Eliona under `Apps > Exchange app > Settings`.
 To do this, select the /configs endpoint with the POST method.

 After completing configuration, the app starts Continuous Asset Creation.
-When all discovered rooms are created, user is notified about that in Eliona's notification system.
+When all discovered rooms are created, the user is notified about that in Eliona's notification system.

-## Bookings synchronization
+## Bookings Synchronization

-If the Exchange app and Booking app are properly configured, the bookings are synchronized both ways between Exchange server and Eliona.
-The bookings from Eliona must be done on the assets created by Continuous asset creation.
-Any changes and cancellations from either Exchange server or Eliona will be synchronized to the other service as well.
+If the Exchange app and Booking app are properly configured, the bookings are synchronized both ways between Exchange Server and Eliona.
+The bookings from Eliona must be done on the assets created by Continuous Asset Creation.
+Any changes and cancellations from either Exchange Server or Eliona will be synchronized to the other service as well.

-In case any error occurs during synchronization from Eliona to Exchange (typically that room wouldn't accept the invitation), the user is notified about the problem using Eliona notifications and the booking in Eliona is cancelled.
+In case any error occurs during synchronization from Eliona to Exchange (typically that room wouldn't accept the invitation), the user is notified about the problem using Eliona notifications and the booking in Eliona is canceled.

-If the booking is made by a user without Exchange account (or an Ad-hoc booking), the booking is made by service user.
+If the booking is made by a user without an Exchange account (or an ad-hoc booking), the booking is made by the service user.

 ## Booking Timing

 When creating or deleting a booking from Eliona, the booking will be visible in Outlook in a few seconds.
 Changes made in Outlook are synchronized to Eliona every `refreshInterval` seconds.

-## Recurring events
+## Recurring Events

 Recurring events can be created in Outlook.
 All occurrences will be passed to Eliona and be kept synchronized.
 Users in Eliona can cancel specific occurrences.

-Keep in mind that there is a limit of how far in advance can the resources be booked.
+Keep in mind that there is a limit on how far in advance resources can be booked.
 The limit is configurable in Exchange administration for the resources.

-## Booking multiple assets
+## Booking Multiple Assets

-While booking frontend does not allow booking multiple assets at once, Outlook allows it.
-The app synchronizes the multi-booking into Eliona and the event can be modified or cancelled.
+While the booking frontend does not allow booking multiple assets at once, Outlook allows it.
+The app synchronizes the multi-booking into Eliona, and the event can be modified or canceled.